-To apply filters to models by levels, select the second filter button to analyze all existing levels.
-The levels will have an empty selection box, so the user can select the levels he wants to see separately.
+To apply level filters in the models, just select the second filter button to analyze all existing levels.
+The levels, by default, will appear with the checkbox empty.
+This way, you can select the levels you want to view separately.

-Note that some floors may appear repeatedly.
-This can happen if the federated model models do not have the levels configured correctly.
+Some levels can appear repeatedly if the modeling of the federated models doesn’t have the levels configured correctly.
 For example, if there is a difference between the levels of the architecture model and the structure model, the filters will show the levels of the two models separately.

-The advanced or custom filter allows the creation of specific conditions to apply filters to the model.
+The advanced/custom filters allow you to create specific conditions to apply filters to the model.

-1 – In the first field, the user chooses which property he wants to search for:
+1 – In the first field, you should choose which type of data you want to search for:

-3 – Finally, choose the value you want to apply the condition to:
+3 – Finally, you should choose the value you want to apply to the condition.

-In addition to this created condition, the user still has the possibility to add other combinations, by adding a group or condition, and even choosing the rule to be applied (not, and, or).
+In addition to the created condition, you also have the possibility of adding other combinations (adding a group or condition), as well as choosing the rule to be applied (not, and, or).

-In the Collaboration module’s filter options, there are all the existing data fields when creating a topic (area, discipline, phase, type, priority, status and assigned The).
-In addition to these fields, the user can also search for topics created by a particular team member, and apply filters by date of creation, due date, date of last update and closing date.
+In the filter options of the Collaboration module, there are the same data fields when creating a topic (area, discipline, phase, type, priority, status and assigned).
+In addition to these fields, you can also search for topics created by a particular team member, and apply filters by date of creation, due date, date of last update and conclusion date.